 “Charlie never projects himself….
 People see in Charlie their own reflection….
 Linda Kasabian testified against me because she saw me as the father she never liked….
 I do what love tells me.” — Charles Manson

-Hundreds of musicians, most unknown or minor, have recorded songs related to Charles Manson.
-Neil Young is likely the best known, plus he knew Manson.
+Hundreds of musicians have recorded songs related to Charles Manson.
+For example, Neil Young, who actually knew Manson.
 System of a Down wrote the song “ATWA” on their Toxicity album about the media’s viewpoints on Manson.
 The list is endless.
 Guns ‘n Roses drew the most notice when they recorded a song authored by Manson.
-Part of the profits would have gone to him but legal action diverted them to victim Frykowski’s son, instead.
+Part of the profits would have gone to him but legal action diverted them to victim Frykowski’s son instead.

 “I have killed no one, and I have ordered no one to be killed.”